boucadair/ipfix-tcpoptions-and-v6eh/draft-ietf-opsawg-ipfix-tcpo-v6eh.md

 The specification of tcpOptions IPFIX IE (209) does not:

-- Describe how any observed TCP option in a Flow can be exported using IPFIX.
+- Describe how some observed TCP option in a Flow can be exported using IPFIX.
 Only TCP options having a Kind <= 63 can be exported in a tcpOptions IE.
 - Allow reporting the observed Experimental Identifiers (ExIDs) that are carried in shared TCP options (Kind=253 or 254) {{!RFC6994}}.
 - Optimize the encoding.